FAForever/wiki-pages/Play/Learning-SupCom/Dual-Gap.md

 ### Race Dominance
 While its no suprise that certain races dominate the game in certain aspects, this is just to pin point some important impacts each race tends to have on gap specifically.
 - Seraphim
-They are quite tthe race for early agression and late game abuse.
+They are quite the race for early agression and late game abuse.
 Though the seige tank is weaker via having less range then all the other races.
 Its t2 stage is very strong.
 T2 bombers are the best point blank for taking out Mass Extractors, T2 Power Generators and Experimentals.

-___
+- Cybran
+Stealth is a large predetermining factor in how cybran win lanes.
+The idea is to decieve and keep at range with minimal vision.
+Especially in navy as there is nothing that shows stealthed units in navy, within the early stages of a game.
+Omni and direct vision are the only 2 vision perameters that show stealth.
+While also aiming radars and spy planes to invalidate any intel they can gather.
+You want to use the max range of your units within stealth to hit theirs.
+They will most likely run, but the higher rank you go, will tend to base their decisions off what they can see.

+- Aeon
+Aeon's early game is 50/50 with micro ability and max range.
+Mid game t2 stage is where aeon really shines within gap outside of navy.
+T2 land with blazer rushes and obsidian pushes.
+T2 air with Swifties snowballing defence into offence or just maintaining a solid defence with reclaim of enemy air pushes to eco with.
+T3 comes with harbingers as a solid t3 tank
+- UEF